 The irreducible polynomial representations $S^\la\IC^n$ of the general linear group $\GL_n(\IC)$ are indexed by partitions $\la\vdash_n$, see for example~\cite{FH:13}.
-The plethysm coefficient $a_\nu(m[\ell])$ is the multiplicity of $S^\nu\IC^n$ in $\Sym^m \Sym^\ell \IC^n$, which is independent of $n$, provided $l(\nu)\leq n$.
-Finding a nonnegative combinatorial interpretation for the plethysm coefficient is problem 9 in \cite{Sta:00}.
+The plethysm coefficient $a_\nu(m[\ell])$ is defined as the multiplicity of $S^\nu\IC^n$ in $\Sym^m \Sym^\ell \IC^n$, which turns out to be independent of $n$, provided $l(\nu)\leq n$.
+Finding a sign-free combinatorial interpretation for the plethysm coefficient is Problem 9 in \cite{Sta:00}.